bounswe/bounswe2024group9/.github/ISSUE_TEMPLATE/tracker_issue_template.md

 ---
 name: Tracker Issue
-description: Track the progress if a topic is opened for a large group
+about: Track the progress if a topic is opened for a large group
-title: "[Name] Keeping track of TOPIC_NAME"
+title: "[Name] Keeping track of [TOPIC]"
-labels: [Tracker issue]
+labels: [Tracking Issue]
 ---

 #### This is an issue created to track and organize the progress of assigned people.